 The cons associated with fiberglass pools are primarily related to cost and installation issues.
 Contrary to popular belief, fiberglass pools aren’t cheaper than traditional options like concrete (we’ll provide more details in the “Costs” section later on).
 Furthermore, finding a contractor who is experienced in installing fiberglass pools is critical if you want to avoid future problems caused by poor installation.
 Here are the potential Cons of fiberglass pools:

 - Poor Installation — Because fiberglass pools are delivered as a pre-manufactured shell, it’s important that your contractor follows proper procedure when installing the pool.
 According to SwimmingPools.com, digging the hole is the easy part.
 After that, your contractor will need to backfill the space around the pool with a combination of sand and pea gravel as they gradually fill the pool with water in order to ensure it’s properly supported.
 Pool & Spa News concurs, noting if the installation isn’t done correctly, the result can “include everything from improper water circulation due to bad hydraulics to walls collapsing when the installer doesn’t understand soil conditions.”
 Poor installation can lead to very costly repairs, such as resurfacing if the walls begin to leak, which may require excavation in addition to the cost to resurface a pool.

 - Water Quality — That smooth gel coat that we mentioned as a plus in the maintenance department can also be seen as a con, depending on your point of view.
 According to Peggy Musial of the Orlando Sentinel, maintaining proper water quality is a must if you expect that gel coat to last.
 Poor pH or alkalinity levels, as well as improper calcium balances, often results in a coating that fails in a few years time.

-Need to find a pro for your fiberglass pool?Find Pros
+Ready to start your fiberglass pool?Find Pros

 Fiberglass Pool Costs